Colombia is a magnificent country.

 I probably looked like an idiot on the taxi ride from the airport to my hostel.
 Mouth agape, I stared out of the window with cool tropical air blowing my hair back, with a "you-got-me-the-perfect-gift" smile plastered on my face.
 That feeling never left me.
 Don't get me wrong, I was also nervous and terrified of what was to come.
-I mean, I had decided to go to a Spanish speaking country ALONE with Spanish so bad, I was better off speaking Pig Latin.
-My hands would get so clammy when speaking to local Colombians that pearls would start forming in my hands.
+I mean, I had decided to go to a Spanish speaking country ALONE with Spanish so bad that my hands would get clammy when speaking to locals.
+So clammy that pearls would start forming in my hands.
 But that nervousness and fear of embarrassment heightened the entire experience.
 I had to learn to trust the very people that I was told to be wary of and let go of this Hollywood "Narcos Colombia" image.

 I had to let Colombia speak for itself.